-Distributions: Distributions to common stockholders are recorded on the record date.
-The timing of monthly distributions as well as the amount to be paid out as a distribution is determined by the Board each quarter.
-Distributions from net investment income and net realized gains are determined in accordance with the Code.
+Distributions: Distributions to stockholders are recorded on the applicable record date.
+The amount, timing and form of distributions is determined by the Board each quarter.
 Net realized capital gains, if any, are distributed at least annually, although the Company may decide to retain such capital gains for investment.
-Distributions paid in excess of taxable net investment income and net realized gains are considered returns of capital to stockholders.
+Distributions paid in excess of taxable net investment income and net realized gains are generally considered returns of capital to stockholders.